lucassilvat/Coursera-C3-Project/README.md

 The user should download and extract files into the main directory.
 You **shouldn't** change how data is stored or delete any folder.

 *run_analysis.R* performs the tasks listed below:
--It merges the training and the test sets to create one data set;
+- It merges the training and the test sets to create one data set;
--Extracts only the measurements on the mean and standard deviation for each measurement;
+- Extracts only the measurements on the mean and standard deviation for each measurement;
--Uses descriptive activity names to name the activities in the data set;
+- Uses descriptive activity names to name the activities in the data set;
--Labels the data set with descriptive variable names;
+- Labels the data set with descriptive variable names;
--From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject, which then is saved in *tidy_data.txt*.
+- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject, which then is saved in *tidy_data.txt*.

 Variable names were kept from the original project, adding "mean" to the end of each variable to indicate that the average was calculated.